Master of Science (Bachelor’s to MS)

 Admission: Fall only

-The Advanced Generalist Master of Science (AGMS) program provides professional nurses with the clinical leadership skills essential for integrating evidence-based practice and care coordination to improve client outcomes in a fiscally responsible manner.
+This advanced generalist master of science (AGMS) program provides professional nurses with the clinical leadership skills essential for integrating evidence-based practice and care coordination to improve client outcomes in a fiscally responsible manner.
 The advanced generalist acts as the care coordinator for a group of clients while providing direct care in complex cases.
 Not limited to the acute care settings, advanced generalists evaluate client outcomes, assess client risks, and promote client and family advocacy.

 Application deadline is January 15.
 Learn about applying →